2025-2026 School Year Registration

 • I understand that I am registering my student for a full year class.
 I also understand that tuition is non-refundable even if my child stops taking the class.

-• I understand that tuition will be due in the first week of classes, and that if I have not paid tuition, or arranged payments by October 1st, I will be assessed a late tuition fee.
+• I understand that tuition will be due the first week of classes.
+If I have not paid tuition, or arranged payments by October 1st, my student will be removed from the class and will lose access to homework.

-• I understand that each student pays a yearly registration fee of $50 and it is non-refundable.
+• I understand that each student pays a yearly Enrollment fee of $100, and it is non-refundable.

-• I understand there is a $50 Class Fee that reserves my student a spot in my chosen class(es) and will be applied toward tuition.
-I understand that the $50 Class Fee is non refundable even if I choose to pull my student out.
+• I understand there is a $50 Class Fee per class that reserves my student a spot in my chosen class(es) and will be applied toward tuition.
+I understand that the $50 Class Fee per class is non refundable even if I choose to pull my student out.

 Commitments from Teachers